smXplorer/AlliGator/docs/source/alligator-decay-preprocessing.rst

 Gate Reversing
 ++++++++++++++

-When selected it, changes the direction of the plotted decay, so that the tail of the decay comes after the rising part.
+When selected it, changes the direction of the plotted decay.

 Decay Smoothing
 +++++++++++++++